kaushikthe1/Lending-Club-Case-Study-EDA-/README.md

 - Seaborn

 ## Conclusions
 1. Gradation system may be used as a reliable indicator.
 Probability of default increases linearly with worsening grade.
 2. Loan applicant with annual income below 10000 more likely to default compare to others.
 3. Loan should be approved after careful scrutiny for person with lower income,  who opted for longer term loan and higher interest rate
 4. Person taking loan for small business purpose is more likely to default
 5. History of public record bankruptcy is an early warning sign of possible future default.
 6. Loan amount above 25000 is more likely to default.
 It should be sanctioned only after considering grade and other mentioned indicators
 7. Charge off percentage increases when the interest rate is increased.
 8. Also longer term increases the chances of getting defaulted.

-## Methodology

-- Data Understanding
-- Data Manipulation and cleaning
-- Exploratory Data Analysis
-- Recommendations